 Background.
 The Magnuson-Stevens Act (MSFCMA) was last reauthorized in 1996 by P.L.
 104-297, the Sustainable Fisheries Act; authorization for appropriations expired on September 30, 1999.
 The 1996 amendments established fish conservation initiatives directing NOAA Fisheries and regional councils to protect essential fish habitat, minimize incidental fish bycatch, and restore overfished stocks.
 In addition, a host of modifications to regional council management procedures and federal management policy were enacted.
-A key issue in any reauthorization debate in the 108th Congress may be seeking a balance between conserving fish and maintaining a viable commercial fishing industry.

 Congressional Action.
 At issue for the 108th Congress will be the terms and conditions of provisions designed to reauthorize and amend the MSFCMA to address the concerns of various interests.
 Thus far, three bills, H.R.
 4706, S. 482 and S. 2066, have been introduced to comprehensively amend and reauthorize the MSFCMA.
-On June 15, 2004, the Senate Commerce Subcommittee on Oceans, Fisheries, and Coast Guard held a hearing on S. 2066.
-The remaining measures deal with single or several related issues.
+The Senate Commerce Subcommittee on Oceans, Fisheries, and Coast Guard held hearings on S. 2066 on June 15 and September 14, 2004.

+P.L.
+108-7 included provisions creating a West Coast Groundfish Fishing Capacity Reduction Program, directing NOAA Fisheries to establish a Regional Office for the Pacific Area, and providing \$100 million in fishery disaster funding.
 Section 801 (Division B) of P.L.
-108-199 directed the Secretary of Commerce to approve the Bering Sea and Aleutian Islands crab rationalization program, including individual processor quota; §802 established a Gulf of Alaska rockfish demonstration program; and §803 reopened an Aleutian Islands pollock fishery.
+108-199 directed the Secretary of Commerce to approve the Bering Sea and Aleutian Islands crab rationalization program, including individual processor quota; \$802 established a Gulf of Alaska rockfish demonstration program; and \$803 reopened an Aleutian Islands pollock fishery.
 Also included in P.L.
-108-199, §105 (Division H) prohibited the spending of FY2004 funds to implement new regulations to reduce overfishing and rebuild fish stocks off New England.
-Section §304 of P.L.
+108-199, \$105 (Division H) prohibited the spending of FY2004 funds to implement new regulations to reduce overfishing and rebuild fish stocks off New England.
+Section \$304 of P.L.
 108-219 repealed the P.L.
-108-199 prohibition on FY2004 New England fisheries expenditures; in addition, §401 of P.L.
+108-199 prohibition on FY2004 New England fisheries expenditures; in addition, \$401 of P.L.
 108-219 amended the MFCMA to recognize the Pacific Albacore Treaty with Canada.
+Section 224 of P.L.
+108-293 requires the Coast Guard and NOAA to 1) improve consultations with each other and with state and local authorities in coordinating fishery law enforcement and 2) submit annual summary reports on fisheries law enforcement.